frederic-perez/AmE-dictionary/data/dictionary.md

 __kiln__ _n_ A type of oven used for baking clay, bricks, etc. to make them hard.
 __kilter__ :two::hammer: _Out of kilter with the times._ _Off-kilter_
 __kin__
-__kindergarten__ _n_ :pencil2::four: Kindergarten is where children are introduced to school; it's where five year old children learn all about their ABC's and choice time.
+__kindergarten__ _n_ :pencil2::four: Kindergarten is where children are introduced to school; it’s where five year old children learn all about their ABC’s and choice time.
 Kindergarten comes from the German words Kinder ("children") and Garten ("garden").
 A garden of children is a lovely and poetic image for a classroom full of antsy kids trying their hardest to master basic skills and ideas through creative and interactive lessons.
 But perhaps that is just how they were seen by the 19th-century German educator Friedrich Fröbel, who is credited with inventing kindergarten, his "method of developing intelligence in young children."
 __kindergartner__ _n_ :pencil2::two: A child who attends a preschool or kindergarten.
 __kindle__ _v_ _To kindle a fire._
 __kindling__ :two::hammer: